marcusyoung/otpr/README.md

 same time it takes to perform a single origin:destination lookup.
-This is achieved by generating a surface for an origin which contains the travel time to every geographic coordinate that can be reached from that origin by the specified transport mode.
+This is achieved by generating a surface for an origin which contains the travel time to every geographic coordinate that can be reached from that origin by the specified transport mode (though note that there is a hard-coded surface cutoff of 120 minutes set in OTP).

 Once the surface has been generated, it can be evaluated to rapidly retrieve the travel times from the origin to each ‘destination’ point